-NYSED has created an APE Toolkit on their website with resources for adapting or modifying PE for the student with a permanent or temporary disability.
-The Part II resource form has a sample form to request an adaptive plan from the private care provider
+A: NYSED has created an APE Toolkit on their website with resources for adapting or modifying PE for the student with a permanent or temporary disability.
+The Part II resource form has a sample form to request an adaptive plan from the private care provider.

 The Department has received several questions regarding how the updated APP guidance relates to the standards for mixed competition reviews.
 It is important to clarify that the regulations surrounding mixed competition for participation interscholastic sports pursuant to Commissioner’s Regulation §135.4(c)(7)(ii)(c) remain the same.
 However, the physical tests to be used under that regulation will be updated and will also follow the President’s Physical Fitness Test.
 The Mixed Competition Guidelines are currently under review at the Department and further communication will follow in the near future.

 Please note: In mixed competition review, the fitness scores are not intended to be qualifying or disqualifying scores.
 The scores that appear in the chart are not absolute requirements for the panel.
 The scores only provide a reference for the panel to consider.
 If the scores of the student differ from the standards, the panel should assess the significance of that difference.

 For further clarification on the New York State Education Department Commissioner’s Regulations for Physical Education and Athletics please contact the Office of Curriculum and Instruction at (518) 474-5922.
 For inquiries specific to competition governance you may wish to contact the New York State Public High School Athletic Association (NYSPHSAA) at (518) 690-0771 and/or toll free at (866) 598-2816.

 NYSED FAQ Link to the NYSED Athletic Placement Process for Interschool Athletic Programs (APP) – Frequently Asked Questions (FAQ) released April 2015